ism-dme/lm-vs/documentation/structure.md

 **removed**

 Examples that are removed in the later edition can be ignored.
-There will simply be just one rendered image file representing the `1756` example, and the example will simply not be used in the later edition.
+There will be just one rendered image file representing the `1756` example, and the example will simply not be used in the later edition.

 **corrections** and **variants**